nopnop2002/esp-idf-ds1302/README.md

 ---

-# Set Time Mode
+# Set Clocl Mode

-This mode set RTC using NTP time Server.
+This mode set to RTC Clock using NTP time Server.
 you have to set these config value using menuconfig.

 ![config-ds1302-1](https://user-images.githubusercontent.com/6020549/59513345-a3568980-8ef5-11e9-85c8-4ed1744d73e1.jpg)